 - Pixel resolution.

-1. Remove in Windows File Explorer
+1. Remove EXIF Data With Windows File Explorer

-Windows 10 can detect two photography-related categories of EXIF data: “Camera” and “Advanced photo”.
+Windows 10 can detect two photography-related categories of EXIF data: “Camera” and “Advanced photo.”
 Camera data includes technical aspects like aperture, metering mode, and focal length.
 Advanced photo data includes serial number, white balance, EXIF version, etc.